Indian coffee shop chain owner's body found in river

 "I saw a body floating while I was fishing and then I informed the police.
 I participated in the rescue operation," the New Delhi Television news channel quoted Rithesh, a fisherman, as saying.
 Rithesh uses one name.

-He leaves behind a coffee shop chain with more than 1,500 stores across India with revenue of $630 million in 2017-18.
-It also has outlets in Austria, Czech Republic and Malaysia, according to the chain's website.
+Siddhartha leaves behind a coffee shop chain with more than 1,500 stores across India with revenue of $630 million in 2017-18.
+It also has outlets in Austria, the Czech Republic and Malaysia, according to the chain's website.